A Little Background on Mass Intentions

 comes from dedicating the prayer intention of a Mass.

 Many Mass Intentions are petitions for the souls of people who have died.
 Intentions of thanks or celebration are also welcome.

 Our experience is that we receive more requests for Mass Intentions than we have Masses.
 So we have published the policy at right.

 Parish Policy on Mass Intentions

-- Mass Intentions are published in our bulletin with the names(s) of the person(s) requesting the Mass.
+- Mass intentions are published in our bulletin with the name(s) of the person(s) requesting the Mass.

-- It is up to the person requesting the Mass Intention to contact those they wish to be notified of the date and time of the Mass.
+- It is the responsibility of the person requesting the Mass intention to contact those they wish to be notified of the date and time of the Mass.

 - Though the Mass intention need not be announced at the Mass; it is normally included as part of the Prayer of the Faithful.